-Some favorites were Turning Tongs by Copco, Silicone Locking Tongs, and Melamine chopsticks available at kitchen stores.
+Some favorites were turning tongs, silicone locking tongs, and beginner training chopsticks.
 Grading pressure can also be improved using these tools, because to pick up a soft object involves assessing how much strength is needed to hold the object without breaking it.
 Experimenting with different objects can yield exciting results- we used exploding cheerios and juicy tomatoes.

 Non-Slip: Many cooking supplies are available with non-slip surfaces, which prevent them from sliding around while you’re cooking.
-We found a Be Cool Silicone Pot Holder/Trivet by Casabella that came in handy when used as a grip surface for a bowl.
-There are mixing bowls available with non-slip bottoms (ours is by Oggi) as well as a Cutting Board with a non-slip bottom to keep it from sliding.
+We found silicone pot holder/trivets that came in handy when used as a grip surface for a bowl.
+There are mixing bowls available with non-slip bottoms as well as cutting board with a non-slip edges to keep them from sliding.

 Functional Tools: These tools serve a specific purpose in the kitchen and can make common tasks easier.
 Jar openers are helpful for those with limited hand strength or coordination.
-We found a Can Drainer that is convenient for easily draining canned products.
-Utensils are available with silicone handles and at different angles to promote ease of use.
+We found a can drainer that is convenient for easily draining canned products.
+Utensils are available with large or silicone handles and at different angles to promote ease of use.
 Another handy gadget we found was a scoop with a flexible silicone back that enables you to portion sticky foods like cookie dough easily.